kenellorando/cadence/README.md

    2. Set the `<hostname>` value to the endpoint you expect your audience to connect to.
 Cadence uses this value to set the stream source in the UI.
 This can be a DNS name, an IP address, or leave it default `localhost` to run locally.
 3. Configure the `cadence_liquidsoap/config/cadence.liq` file.
    1. Change all instances of `hackme` to a new password.
-   2. If you changed the music target directory above in step 1.2, change any instances of the default value `"/music/"` to match it.
+   2. If you changed the music target directory in step 1.1 above, change any instances of the default value `"/music/"` to match it.
 4. `docker compose up`.

 That's all.
 All Cadence services will start up linked with each other.